sparrowred/script.umsa.mame.surfer/README.md

 You need to set the Settings level at least to Standard.

 Usage:
-- The enter button starts the emulation.
+- The enter button starts the emulation
-- In the dat section enter popups a list for Recommended, Series, Videos and Manuals.
+- In the dat section enter popups a list for Recommended, Series, Videos and Manuals
-- The context button (key c) opens a popup for different lists.
+- The context button (key c) opens a popup for different lists
-- Go up from the top for a menu which contains the Filter options.
+- Go up from the top for a menu which contains the Filter options

 Todo:
-- Scan dat files and artwork pictures to database for faster access and startup.
-- Speed up unoptimized databases statements (sometimes needs seconds).
+- Rework database statements
-- Add favorite lists.
+- Add favorite lists

 See also:
 https://github.com/sparrowred/screensaver.picture.slideshow, a fork of a